llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 .. option:: CustomFunctions

     A semicolon-separated list of custom functions to be matched.
-A matched function contains a regular expression, the name of the replacement function, and an optional reason, separated by comma.
+A matched function contains a regular expression, an optional name of the replacement function, and an optional reason, separated by comma.
 For more information, see :ref:`Custom functions<CustomFunctions>`.